YottaDB/YDBDoc/ProgrammersGuide/isv.rst

 * If the optional timeout is specified:

-  * A positive value specifies a time in seconds, with millisecond resolution, how long from the current time, the timer interrupts the process.
+  * A positive value specifies a time in seconds, with microsecond resolution, how long from the current time, the timer interrupts the process.
 When the timer interrupts the process, it :ref:`XECUTEs <xecute-command>` the vector.
   * A negative value cancels the timer.
   * A zero value, or a string value, causes the vector to be XECUTEd immediately.